-These programs are designed to be run on a Nintendo Entertainment System or compatible console (with a homemade rewritable cartridge) or in an NES emulator such as Nintendulator, Nestopia, FCEUX, or Mednafen.
+These programs are designed to be run on a Nintendo Entertainment System or compatible console (with a PowerPak or a homemade flash cartridge) or in an NES emulator such as Nintendulator, Nestopia, FCEUX, or Mednafen.
 (They will most likely not work in older emulators such as NESticle.)

 A program for testing assembly of NES game circuit boards.
 Burn it onto an EPROM and test it on all your devcarts, or program it to surface-mounted flash through the cart port.
 If it boots, it tells what works and doesn't work.

 Supported mappers: SxROM (1), UxROM (2), TxROM (4), AxROM (7), PNROM (9), FxROM (10), INL-ROM Action 53 (28), BNROM (34), NROM/CNROM/GNROM (66), JxROM (69), IF-12 (78.3), TxSROM (118), UxROM (180)

 An editor for NES background graphics that runs on the NES, along with image conversion tools written in Python.
 Version 0.05 adds copy and paste and a mode that automatically creates unique tiles.

 Download Graphics editor 0.05 (82 KB; source, NES binary, and Python conversion tools)

 Zapper demo including calibration screens, a table tennis game (move the paddles with dual Zappers), and a port of the Axe music toy.

 Download Zap Ruder 0.03 (76 KB; source and NES binary)

 A hippie guitarist who has visited your small town for years has gone rogue and launched ICBMs toward your town.
 Break out the fireworks that you had been saving for Independence Day, turn them into makeshift anti-ballistic missiles (ABMs), and shoot down the incoming missiles.